gitbucket/gitbucket-news/_posts/2015-06-29-how-to-create-plugin.markdown

 Run `sbt package` and copy generated `/target/scala-2.11/gitbucket-helloworld-plugin_2.11-1.0.0.jar` to `~/.gitbucket/plugins` (If it does not exist, create its directory manually).

 Then start GitBucket and access to http://localhost:8080/helloworld by your web browser, you will see `Hello World!` response.

+A complete project explained in this article is [here](https://github.com/gitbucket/gitbucket-plugin-template).
+You can start plugin development from this project.

 ## Next step